 In 2016 her community was affected by a socio-political crisis with women and young people being impacted by violence.
 This led to Ndolo’s engagement in education in emergencies.
 She led conversations with the UNICEF High Level Panel around education in emergencies, youth migration and displacement and has campaigned for funding for education in regions that have been most impacted.

-Ndolo is a member of the Global Fund Community Rights and Gender Advisory Group and a member of the Global Fund Advocates Network (GFAN) Speakers Bureau, and previously served as the HER Voice Fund Ambassador for Cameroon with her work cutting across HIV, TB and malaria.
+Ndolo is a member of the #GenEndIt Steering Group with Restless Development and STOPAIDS.
+She is also a member of the Global Fund Community Rights and Gender Advisory Group and a member of the Global Fund Advocates Network (GFAN) Speakers Bureau.
+She has previously served as the HER Voice Fund Ambassador for Cameroon with her work cutting across HIV, TB and malaria.